octaviommr/mynotes/README.md

 ### Environment variables

-Create a "nodemon.json" file in the "backend" folder with the following structure, containing the secret key that will be used to encode JWT tokens:
+Create a "nodemon.json" file in the "backend" folder with the following structure, which contains the address of the MongoDB instance and the secret key that will be used to encode JWT tokens:

 ```
 {
   "env": {
+    "MONGODB_URI": "your-mongodb-instance-address",
     "JWT_SECRET": "your-secret-goes-here"
   }
 }
 ```

-Create a ".env.local" file in the "frontend" folder containing the following key and value representing the API endpoint:

-`REACT_APP_API_URL=http://localhost:3001/api`
+Typically, a local MongoDB instance address looks like `mongodb://127.0.0.1:27017/mynotes`.
+If you're using MongoDB Atlas, use the connection string that is provided for your instance.

 ### Build and start